AOSSIE-Org/Resonate-Website/CONTRIBUTING.md

 ## Licensing

-By contributing to Resonate Website, you agree that your contributions will be licensed under the MIT License.
+By contributing to Resonate Website, you agree that your contributions will be licensed under the GNU General Public License v3.0 (GPLv3).

 ## Questions?